Pay-Per-View Video Streaming: What It Is and How It Works [2025 Update]

 Vimeo is a longtime player in a video streaming game that was originally intended for consumer use.
 However, Vimeo acquired Livestream in 2017 and now offers premium plans under that branch of the business.

-Vimeo OTT is a Livestream offering that supports PPV monetization.
-This offering is designed for broadcasters that want to create OTT platforms, like Netflix, Hulu, or Disney+.
+Vimeo OTT has live streaming features that supports PPV monetization.
+This offering is designed for broadcasters who want to create OTT platforms like Netflix, Hulu, or Disney+.

 Pricing: